sarthak268/sarthak268.github.io/_pages/space_to_grow.md

     }
 </style>

+*How economics shapes the future of the space industry 📈*

 ### The Inflection Point

 - Russia's early lead: Sputnik 1 - world's first artificial satellite, Yuri Gagarin - first human in space